 Let’s illustrate an Excel example here.
-This example would make it easier to understand the second method to calculate COGS.
-Suppose you have three products named SKU1, SKU2 and SKU3.
-Suppose per unit cost of each SKU is $15, $18 and $12.
-Numbers of each SKU sold in a month are 200, 150, and 35 each.
+This example would make understanding the second method to calculate COGS easier.
+Suppose you have three products named SKU1, SKU2, and SKU3.
+Suppose the per unit cost of each SKU is $15, $18, and $12.
+Each SKU sold in a month is 200, 150, and 35 each.
 COGS calculation would be as follows:

 We calculated COGS separately for each product.
 This allows us to check the performance of each product or SKU.

 Calculating COGS through the direct method is easier for so many reasons.
 Some of the reasons are:

 - First, you don’t always have to keep track of inventory levels.